22 April 2025

 When learning feels like play, students are more engaged, and math anxiety takes a backseat.

-Every student learns at their own pace, and artificial intelligence (AI) is making it easier to tailor education to individual needs.- Adaptive Learning Platforms: Tools like DreamBox and ALEKS analyze a student’s strengths and weaknesses and provide customized lessons.
+- Adaptive Learning Platforms: Tools like DreamBox and ALEKS analyze a student’s strengths and weaknesses and provide customized lessons.

 - Instant Feedback & AI Tutors: Gone are the days of waiting for teachers to grade homework.
 AI-powered tutors provide instant feedback, helping students correct mistakes in real-time.